stashed/stash/docs/concepts/crds/repository.md

 ## What is Repository

-A `Repository` is a Kubernetes `CustomResourceDefinition (CRD)` which represents [backend](/docs/guides/backends/overview.md) information in Kubernetes native way.
+A `Repository` is a Kubernetes `CustomResourceDefinition`(CRD) which represents [backend](/docs/guides/backends/overview.md) information in a Kubernetes native way.

-You have to create a `Repository` object for each backup target. `Repository` object has 1-1 mapping with the target.
+You have to create a `Repository` object for each backup target.
+Since v1beta1 api, a `Repository` object has 1-1 mapping with a target.
 Thus, only one target can be backed up into one `Repository`.

 ## Repository CRD Specification

-Like other official Kubernetes resources, `Repostiory` object has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.
+Like any official Kubernetes resource, a `Repostiory` object has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.

-A sample `Repository` object that uses GCS bucket as backend is shown below,
+A sample `Repository` object that uses Google Cloud Storage(GCS) bucket as backend is shown below:

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1